Structure and Function

 ANTERIOR PITUITARY GLAND

 The adenohypophyses constitute well-defined acini, consisting of cells that produce and secrete hormones.
 There are six cell lines, of which five are hormone-producing cell types called somatotrophs, lactotrophs, corticotrophs, thyrotrophs, and gonadotrophs.
-Also, a nonhormone producing sixth cell type in the anterior pituitary called the folliculostellate cells.
+Also, a nonhormone producing sixth cell type in the anterior pituitary is called the folliculostellate cells.
 The anterior pituitary gland encompasses the following structures:

 Pars Distalis: This is located at the distal part of the gland, and most of the hormones get secreted from this region.
 It forms the major bulk of the anterior pituitary.
 It is composed of follicles of varied sizes.
 Based on the staining methods used, the hormone-producing cells are classified below: